buza-me/Solti-Sunwell-WA-pack/readme.md

-**Code and import strings updated on May 28 2024, SoltiCore version 0.0.2 used.**
+**Code and import strings updated on May 31 2024, SoltiCore version 0.0.2 is used.**

 ### Requirements and recommendations for the WA pack(s).
 Follow the list order.